ZingyTomato/PyHLS/README.md

 3.  **Access Control**: Every request requires a valid, signed JWT token.
 These tokens are tied to specific medias and expire after a set time, preventing long-term link sharing.

 4.  **Dynamic Playlist Generation**: When someone requests the playlist, it’s dynamically rewritten to include secure, time-expiring URLs for each segment.
 Even if someone shares the playlist URL, the embedded links will expire on their own.

+All media metadata, including IDs, access keys, expiry times, and status, is stored in a local file-based database (`video_database.json`), stored in `/media/`.
+This JSON file provides persistent storage with thread-safe read/write operations.

 ## 🔨 Requirements